Table of Contents

 Last updated on May 29th, 2023 at 03:39 pm

 The Beatles were one of the most influential acts in Twentieth Century popular music.
-While everyone knows their hits, here are some facts you may not know about the Fab Four.
+While everyone knows their hits, here are some facts you may not know about the Beatles members, aka, The Fab Four.

 1. The Beatles got the idea for their name from Buddy Holly and The Crickets

 The band liked the idea of using the name of an insect as a band name, and they were fans of Buddy Holly and the Crickets.
 Because John Lennon loved puns, he altered the spelling of “Beetles” to “Beatles.”

 2. John Lennon’s father was absent for much of his early life but showed up when his son became famous

 John Lennon’s father, Alfred Lennon, was a merchant mariner who had a stormy relationship with Lennon’s mother and was gone for most of his son’s youth.
 John Lennon was mostly raised by his aunt.

 When the Beatles exploded on the pop scene, Alfred Lennon tried to reconnect with his son and also made a novelty recording that was somewhat successful to capitalize on the fame of the Fab Four.

 3. Paul McCartney and Ringo Starr were not the original rhythm section

 A friend of John Lennon’s from art school, Stu Sutcliffe, handled the bass duties when the band was living and working in Hamburg, Germany during the early 1960s, while McCartney stuck to rhythm guitar.